-Elizabeth II is the world’s most well-traveled head of state, visiting 116 countries between 265 official state visits, but she doesn’t even own a passport.
-Since all British passports are officially issued in the Queen’s name, she technically doesn’t need one.
+Elizabeth II was the world’s most well-traveled head of state, visiting more than 115 countries between hundreds of official state visits, but she didn’t even own a passport.
+Since all British passports are officially issued in the Queen’s name, she technically did not need one.

 Sir Sherard Cowper-Coles, former British ambassador to Saudi Arabia, recounted to The Sunday Times the time when Elizabeth drove former Saudi crown prince Abdullah around the grounds of Balmoral: “To his surprise, the Queen climbed into the driving seat, turned the ignition and drove off,” he said.
 “Women are not—yet—allowed to drive in Saudi Arabia, and Abdullah was not used to being driven by a woman, let alone a queen.”

-Queen Elizabeth has voluntarily paid income and capital gains taxes since 1992, but has always been subject to Value Added Tax.
+Queen Elizabeth voluntarily paid income and capital gains taxes beginning in 1992, but was always subject to Value Added Tax.